Amazon parrot: Taxonomy

 The genus Amazona was introduced by the French naturalist René Lesson in 1830.
-The type species was subsequently designated as the southern mealy amazon (Amazona farinosa) by the Italian zoologist Tommaso Salvadori in 1891.
+The type species was subsequently designated as the mealy amazon (Amazona farinosa) by the Italian zoologist Tommaso Salvadori in 1891.
 The genus name is a Latinized version of the name Amazone given to them in the 18th century by the Comte de Buffon, who believed they were native to Amazonian jungles.

 Amazona contains about thirty species of parrots, such as the Cuban amazon, festive amazon, and red-necked amazon.
 The taxonomy of the yellow-crowned amazon (Amazona ochrocephala complex) is disputed, with some authorities only listing a single species (A. ochrocephala), while others split it into as many as three species (A. ochrocephala, A. auropalliata and A. oratrix).
 The split is primarily based on differences related to extension of yellow to the plumage and the colour of bill and legs.
 Phylogenetic analyses of mtDNA do not support the traditional split.

 A 2017 study published by ornithologists Tony Silva, Antonio Guzmán, Adam D. Urantówka and Paweł Mackiewicz proposed a new species from the Yucatán Peninsula area in Mexico called the blue-winged amazon (Amazona gomezgarzai).
 However, subsequent studies question its validity, indicating that these organisms possibly had an artificial hybrid origin.

 The yellow-faced parrot (Alipiopsitta xanthops) was traditionally placed within this genus, but recent research has shown that it is more closely related to the short-tailed parrot and species in the genus Pionus, resulting in it being transferred to the monotypic genus Alipiopsitta.